MichaCzu/p-engine/README.md

 ShatteredLands

+## Update

+Project is no longer maintained nor developed.
+Setup might be problematic, so please keep this in mind.

 ## Building:

 For building i have prepared a simple bash script that will run cmake from bin directory (which should also contain all app resources), and then make to create executable. simply run this in the console.